uhlerlab/image2reg/README.md

 The software was built and tested using Python v3.8.
 Thus, please next install Python v3.8.
 While it is theoretically not required, we have used and thus recommend the package manager [miniconda](https://docs.conda.io/en/latest/miniconda.html) to setup and manage the computational environment.
 To install miniconda please follow he official installation instructions, which can be found [here](https://conda.io/projects/conda/en/stable/user-guide/install/linux.html).

-Once miniconda is installed, you can create a conda environment running Python version 3.8 in which the required software packages will be installed via:
+Once miniconda is installed, you can create a conda environment running Python v3.8 in which the required software packages will be installed via:
 ```
 conda create --name image2reg python==3.8
 ```